Best acne patch

 Hero Cosmetics The Original Mighty Patch

-What you need to know: These powerful patches are lauded for their fast results.
+What you need to know: These powerful patches are top sellers lauded for their fast results.

 What you’ll love: They stick to the skin well and turn white to let you know when it’s time to remove them.
+They are made with hydrocolloid that’s effective at minimizing the appearance of blemishes.
+Many users report excellent results.

-What you should consider: They won’t work for deep forms of acne like cystic and nodular.
+What you should consider: They won’t work for deep forms of acne such as cystic and nodular.

 Top acne patch for the money

-What you need to know: This medicated option comes with a blend of patch sizes to treat small and large pimples alike.
+What you need to know: This medicated patch comes in a blend of sizes to treat small and large pimples alike.

 What you’ll love: The patches are clear to blend in seamlessly with your skin, and they are Leaping Bunny certified as a cruelty-free product.
+They are made with hydrocolloid and plant-based ingredients.
+With 40 patches, the pack is a good value.

-What you should consider: Some of the ingredients may irritate those with sensitive skin.
+What you should consider: Some ingredients may irritate those with sensitive skin.

 Worth checking out